 The movement for independent redistricting in our state is gaining momentum – and being a part of it is easier than you think!
-Read more about our tools to go All IN for Democracy in 2018!
+Read more about our tools to go All IN for Democracy!

 - Indiana had the lowest voter turnout (28%) in America & worst turnout in 72 years

 - 48% of likely U.S. Voters said American elections are not fair to voters

 More than 20 Indiana cities and towns have passed resolutions in support of redistricting reform.
 Is yours one of them?

 Our state is a vast place full of diverse people, but if there’s one thing Hoosiers have in common, it’s the belief that the people should choose their elected representatives, not the other way around.
 That’s why citizens are joining together to call on our leaders to enact redistricting reform across the entire state of Indiana.

 A resolution is a way for a local government to express its opinion in a public statement to a higher legislative or policy-making body.
 While the resolution is not binding and doesn’t carry the weight of law, it’s a good way to show the grassroots support that exists for redistricting reform and over the past couple of years, activists in Indiana have organized 25 Hoosier communities to pass resolutions calling for the Indiana General Assembly to pass redistricting reform.
 If your community isn’t on the list, we need your help!

 How can my community pass a resolution supporting redistricting reform?

 It’s an easy process; here’s what you need to do: